5 Tips to Beat the Winter Blues & Enjoy the Season

 I’m starting with the most obvious tip first (they get special here on out), and that’s to stay warm.

 Let’s not raise that heating bill too high, so grab a blanket, thick socks and slippers.
 Make sure all your windows and doors are draft-proof and settle in for plenty of hot drinks.
-Take care of your body and it’s amazing how just these few things can stop the winter blues.

 2. Have stuff to look forward to

 No matter where you’re working, the daily grind can seem so much harder in the winter months than the summer ones.
-Instead of just pushing through, you need to give yourself stuff to look forward to.
+Instead of just pushing through, you need to give yourself things to look forward to.

 Give this some variety, not all things have to be big, some can be smaller.
 Here are a few ideas: